 Solution to the exponential decay equation

-The solution to the exponential decay equation is the product of the initial quantity and the the ratio of the current time to the half-life of the quantity, raised to the power of 2.
+The solution to the exponential decay equation is the product of the initial quantity and the ratio of the current time to the half-life of the quantity, raised to the power of 2.
 In other words, for every half-life that passes, the quantity decays by a factor of 2.

 Links: